wiardvanrij/thanos/docs/components/compact.md

 ## Downsampling

-Downsampling is a process of rewriting series' to reduce overall resolution of the samples without loosing accuracy over longer time ranges.
+Downsampling is a process of rewriting series' to reduce the overall resolution of the samples without losing accuracy over longer time ranges.

 To learn more see [video from KubeCon 2019](https://youtu.be/qQN0N14HXPM?t=714)

-### TL;DR on how thanos downsampling works
+### TL;DR on how Thanos downsampling works

 Thanos Compactor takes "raw" resolution block and creates a new one with "downsampled" chunks.
 Downsampled chunk takes on storage level form of "AggrChunk":